MelnichenkoDA/UE4_TowerDefence/README.md

 # UE4_TowerDefence
-It’s a small game in tower defense genre.
+It is a small game in tower defense genre.
 Assets have been taken from Strategy Game demonstration project and Infinity Blade assets pack from Epic Games.
 A player must to stop dwarfs going to the brewery.

 To stop them he can build turrets.
 Flamethrower turret in front of itself makes flame stream which sets dwarf fire for some time.